AckerlyXu/heima/articles/best-practices-data-partitioning.md

 ## Designing partitions
 Data can be partitioned in different ways: horizontally, vertically, or functionally.
 The strategy you choose depends on the reason for partitioning the data, and the requirements of the applications and services that will use the data.

+> [!NOTE]
-> [AZURE.NOTE] The partitioning schemes described in this guidance are explained in a way that is independent of the underlying data storage technology.
+> The partitioning schemes described in this guidance are explained in a way that is independent of the underlying data storage technology.
 They can be applied to many types of data stores, including relational and NoSQL databases.

 ### Partitioning strategies
 The three typical strategies for partitioning data are: